Signalspielplatz/Chaospager-Infos/Blog.md

 <H3>Norddeutscher Funktag</H3>

-For the second time now, we set up our assembly at Norddeutscher Funktag, which takes places in Hamburg as well, namely at the Hamburg University of Techology (TUHH).
+For the second time now, we set up our assembly at [Norddeutscher Funktag](https://dl0tuh.de/funktag/index.php), which takes places in Hamburg as well, namely at the Hamburg University of Techology (TUHH).
 This year, it happened just a few days after 39C3, on the 3rd of January.
 For the first time, a few talks at this event were recorded. you can find our talk (in German) here: https://www.youtube.com/watch?v=8KYjLKCjLig

-You can read more about the event itself under https://dl0tuh.de/funktag/index.php